How To Make Brown Butter

 Melt two sticks of butter over low heat and whisk occasionally.
 I’ve recently gone from an electric stove to a gas stove and it’s crazy how different the heat settings work.
 Low and slow is best to avoid burning!

 Once it’s meted it will start to bubble, and become foamy.
 Make sure to whisk often.
+If it seems like nothing is happening, you may need to turn up the heat just a touch.

 After a few minutes the foam should subside and the butter will turn golden.